From Addiction to Recovery thanks Houghton House

 10 years later… from Addiction to Recovery

-It got to a point where drugs had numbs my feelings I was emotionless, I couldn’t take a shower without using, I had to use before I sleep , when I wake , I had to use to function.
-Cocaine filled a void in my soul for while but in hindsight it made the whole even bigger.
+It got to a point where drugs had numbs my feelings I was emotionless, I couldn’t take a shower without using, I had to use before I sleep, when I wake, I had to use to function.
+Cocaine filled a void in my soul for while but in hindsight it made the hole even bigger.
 I felt depressed, lonely, scared.
-I was in so much pain I felt like I was drowing in mud everyday.
-Until the pain of staying the same was greater the fear of seeking help.
+I was in so much pain I felt like I was drowning in mud every day.
+Until the pain of staying the same was greater than the fear of seeking help.

 I reached out to my sister ( It was the hardest phone call I had to make), I told my sister I think I have a drug problem and I need help, her and her husband offered to take me to rehab so I went around interviewing many rehabs looking for the best rehab in SA.

-My 1st day at rehab on the 5th of November 2018 when my sister dropped me off, I cried mostly cos I believed I was hopeless and this rehab thing might not work, like it didnt work 15 yrs ago.
+My 1st day at rehab on the 5th of November 2018 when my sister dropped me off, I cried mostly cos I believed I was hopeless and this rehab thing might not work like it didn’t work 15 yrs ago.
 I was scared and so unsure.
 I was admitted at Houghton House treatment centre in Randburg, Johannesburg.
-I was so lost and really didn’t like calling myself an addict but I was willing to do anything even though I had a lots of reservations.
+I was so lost and really didn’t like calling myself an addict but I was willing to do anything even though I had a lot of reservations.